 \section{Abstract}

-We propose a linear model of opinion dynamics that builds on, and extends, the celebrated DeGroot model.
-Its primary innovation is that it concerns {\it relative} opinions, in that two opinion vectors that differ only by a multiplicative constant are considered equivalent.
-An agent's opinion is represented by a number in ${\mathbb R}$, and evolves due to positive and negative impacts resulting from the other agents' opinions.
-As a consequence of the relative interpretation, the model exhibits nonlinear dynamics despite its DeGroot-like linear foundation.
-This means that, even when agents are ``well-connected", the dynamics of the relative opinion model can reproduce phenomena such as polarization, consensus formation, and periodic behavior.
-An important additional advantage of remaining in a DeGroot-type framework is that it allows for extensive analytical investigation using elementary matrix algebra.
-A few specific themes are covered: (i)~We demonstrate how stable patterns in opinion dynamics are identified which are hidden when only absolute opinions are considered, such as stable fragmentation of a population despite a continuous shift in absolute opinions. (ii)~For the two-agent case, we provide an exhaustive description of the model's asymptotic (long-term, that is) behavior. (iii)~We explore group dynamics, in particular providing a non-trivial condition under which a group's asymptotic behavior carries over to the entire population.
+Formal models of opinion formation commonly represent an individual's opinion by a value on a fixed opinion interval.
+We propose an alternative modeling method wherein interpretation is \textit{only} provided to the relative positions of opinions vis-à-vis each other.
+This method is then considered in a similar setting as the discrete-time Altafini model (an extension of the well-known DeGroot model), but with more general influence weights.
+Even in a linear framework, the model can describe, in the long run, polarization, dynamics with a periodic pattern, and (modulus) consensus formation.
+In addition, in our alternative approach key characteristics of the opinion dynamic can be derived from real-valued square matrices of influence weights, which immediately allows one to transfer matrix theory insights to the field of opinion formation dynamics under more relaxed conditions than in the DeGroot or discrete-time Altafini models.
+A few specific themes are covered: (i)~We demonstrate how stable patterns in relative opinion dynamics are identified which are hidden when opinions are considered in an absolute opinion framework. (ii)~For the two-agent case, we provide an exhaustive closed-form description of the relative opinion model's dynamic in the long run. (iii)~We explore group dynamics analytically, in particular providing a non-trivial condition under which a subgroup's asymptotic behavior carries over to the entire population.

 \vb